Release Date: December 18, 2013

 Editor’s Note The following trademarks are owned by McDonald’s Corp. and its affiliates: McDonald’s, McJob, OurLounge, McPassport, Hamburger University and English Under the Arches.

-Jerry M. Newman is distinguished teaching professor at the School of Management at the State University of New York in Buffalo, N.Y.
-He can be reached at firstname.lastname@example.org.
+Jerry M. Newman is distinguished teaching professor at the University at Buffalo School of Management in Buffalo, N.Y.